knath2000/gentedekhorasan/memory-bank/projectbrief.md

 -   High visual fidelity to the "Desert Oasis at Night" theme across platforms.
 -   Smooth, jank-free animations and UI interactions.
 -   Positive user feedback regarding the cross-platform experience, performance, and usability.
--   Successful and accurate delivery of Quranic text, translations, and audio from their respective sources (Vercel Blob for static content).
+-   Successful and accurate delivery of Quranic text (from API/DB), translations (from Vercel Blob), and audio (from Vercel Blob).
 -   Highly reliable and responsive audio playback, with UI state (including buffering, playing, paused, slider position) consistently synchronized with the actual player status, adhering to community best practices for `expo-audio`.
 -   Successful bundling and operation on iOS, (Android to be tested), and Web.
--   Efficient data loading from CDN (Vercel Blob) for core Quranic content.
+-   Efficient data loading from API (for Arabic text) and CDN (Vercel Blob for translations, Surah list, audio).

 ## 8. Future Considerations (Post-MVP Port)
 *(Adapted from original iOS brief)*